OldhamMade/oldhammade.github.io/_drafts/life-rules.md

 11. Confirm the instructions you give others, and their commitments, in writing.
 Don't assume it will get done.
 12. Don't be timid: Speak up, express yourself and promote your ideas.
 13. Practice shows that those who speak the most knowingly and confidently often end up with the assignment to get the job done.
-14. Strive for brevity and clarity in oral and written reports.
+14. Strive for brevity and clarity in oral and written communication.
-15. Be extremely careful in the accuracy of your statements.
+15. Be extremely careful to ensure the accuracy of your statements.
 16. Don't overlook the fact that you are working for a boss.
 Keep him or her informed.
 Whatever the boss wants, within the bounds of integrity, takes top priority.
 17. Promises, schedules and estimates are important instruments in a well-run business.
 You must make promises — don't lean on the often-used phrase: "I can't estimate it because it depends on many uncertain factors."
 18. Never direct a complaint to the top; a serious offense is to "cc" a person's boss on a copy of a complaint before the person has a chance to respond to the complaint.